VioletteK/mutual_network/README.md

 **The time var are in ms**

 All the analysises start at the lign `if 'Vm'` ...
+The code before is not mine but my tutor's as for the `run.py`

 ### `Analysis_gauss` :